raubvogel/rib/README.md

 container as a volume.
 I suggest to update the container's packages every so often unless you have a reason to keep the versions around.

+## Why did you rename it as rib?

+Rib is a lightweight version of Mock.